Once Were Warriors (film): Production

 Once Were Warriors is the first feature film produced by Communicado Productions.
 The production won Best Film at the Durban International Film Festival, Montreal World Film Festival, New Zealand Film & Television Awards, and Rotterdam Film Festival.
 It also became at the time the highest-grossing film in New Zealand, surpassing The Piano (1993).
 Once Were Warriors was nominated for the Grand Prix of the Belgian Syndicate of Cinema Critics.

-The film was shot at a local state house, located at 33 O'Connor Street, Otara, in the Auckland metropolitan area.
+The film was shot at a local state house, located at 33 O'Connor Street, Ōtara, in the Auckland metropolitan area.
 The neighbours of the house used for filming complained on numerous occasions due to the film's late night party scenes.

 Release

 The film opened at 4 theatres in Auckland and Hamilton, New Zealand in May 1994.

 Reception

 Critical reception

 Once Were Warriors was critically lauded on release.
 On Metacritic the film has a score of 77% based on reviews from 20 critics, indicating "generally favorable reviews".

 Roger Ebert gave the film three and a half stars out of four and observed: "Once Were Warriors has been praised as an attack on domestic violence and abuse.
 So it is.
 But I am not sure anyone needs to see this film to discover that such brutality is bad.
 We know that.
 I value it for two other reasons: its perception in showing the way alcohol triggers sudden personality shifts, and its power in presenting two great performances by Morrison and Owen.
 You don't often see acting like this in the movies.
 They bring the Academy Awards into perspective."